irenetoo/Data-analysis-/README.md

 # Data-analysis-IreneToo

-Here I will post my insights on learning data analysis journey.
+Here are my journey insights on learning data analysis before enrolling into University of Malaya.

 What's in here: